BayesianFreaks/scikit-stan/README.md

 ![Histgram of first row](image/hist.png)

-If you want median of samples, you can get it with just `predict` method
+If you need a median of samples, you can get it with just `predict` method

 ```python